cs1302uga/cs1302-ce14/README.md

 1. Based on the following UML diagram, create and document an `Employee` class in the `cs1302.ce14` package, specifying `src` as the default package for source code.
-   **OR GIVE THIS TO THEM and HAVE THEM MODIFY TO IMPLEMENT COMPARABLE?**
+   **OR GIVE THIS TO THEM and HAVE THEM MODIFY TO IMPLEMENT COMPARABLE?** -- something like modify the `Employee` class so that arrays of type `Employee[]` can be used by this method.
+The epected ordering for `Employee` objects is by `name` in ascending (lexicographic) order?

 1. Compile.